5 Sustainable Marketing Strategies to Build Consumer Trust as a Brand

 Product

 Sustainability begins at the product level, making sure that some (if not all) facets of a product are designed with environmental impact in mind.
-An example of this is AllMatters, formerly known as OrganiCup, a sustainable menstrual cup.
-The full product line itself — ranging from menstrual cups to period underwear — is designed to be reusable, with an added touch of sustainable packaging made of recycled paper and cardboard.
+AllMatters was formerly known as OrganiCup, a sustainable menstrual cup.
+The full product line itself — ranging from menstrual cups to period underwear — is designed to be reusable, with an added touch of sustainable packaging made from recycled paper and cardboard.

 Price

-Consumers, such as myself, tend to believe sustainable products are expensive when it is quite the contrary.
+Consumers, such as myself, tend to believe sustainable products are more expensive when it’s often quite the contrary.
 The value is much more important than the cost for customers using AllMatters – a menstrual cup that can last for years.
-Per menstrual cycle, $20 is spent on feminine hygiene products, adding up to about $18,000 over a lifetime.
-Using AllMatters, consumers will not waste money or have to depend on traditional menstrual products.
+The National Organization of Women estimates that the average woman spends about $20 on feminine hygiene products per cycle, adding up to about $18,000 over her lifetime.
+By switching to AllMatters, consumers can save money and reduce their reliance on disposable menstrual products.

 Place

-Next step: accessible and wide distribution to ensure consumers can make environmentally conscious choices with ease.
-AllMatters is a brand and product designed for women, by women for their most natural and important needs.
+Next P: accessible and wide distribution to ensure consumers can make environmentally conscious choices with ease.
+AllMatters is designed for women, by women for their most natural and important needs.
 Making the product accessible not just from a price point but a distribution point is also clear from their strategy.
-The products the brand offers are available for purchase online, and in-store, and the website makes it easy for customers to locate stores that carry AllMatters products worldwide through their store locator.
+The products the brand offers are available for purchase online and in stores, and the website makes it easy for customers to locate stores that carry AllMatters products worldwide through their store locator.

 Promotion

-The final step in the process is consistent consumer engagements and omnichannel communication that introduces the brand and its products, educates customers on product usage and the brand’s commitment to positive impact, and builds awareness about the product, leading to widespread brand sentiment improvement.
+The final P is consistent consumer engagement and omnichannel communication that introduces the brand and its products, educates customers on product usage and the brand’s commitment to positive impact, and builds awareness about the product, leading to widespread brand sentiment improvement.

 Sustainable marketing: promotion